The Web address of this article is http://sfhelp.org/parent/news/ucla.htm

 browser's popup blocker or allow popups from this nonprofit Web site.

 researchers Rena Repetti, Shelley Taylor, and Teresa Seeman in the Psychological Bulletin (2002, Vol. 128, No. 2, pp. 330–366).
 Their findings validate a core

 premise in this Web site: that low

-non-profit Web site.
+Web site.
 Hilights and links below are mine.
-The links
+See my comments following the

 LOS ANGELES, March 21, 2002 (AScribe Newswire) -- In the

 first study to analyze more than a decade of research showing how a family's

 scientists found strong evidence that children who grow up in "risky